NicolasDorier/btcpayserver-doc/Payjoin-spec.md

 ### Receiver does not need to be a full node
 Because the receiver needs to bump the fee to keep the same fee rate as the original PSBT, it needs the input's UTXO information to know what is the original fee rate.
 Without PSBT, light wallets like Wasabi Wallet would not be able to receive a payjoin transaction.

-The validation (policy and consensus) of the original transaction is optional: a receiver without a full node can decide to create the payjoin transaction and automatically broadcast the original transaction after a timeout of 1 minute, and only verifying that it has been propagated in the network.
+The validation (policy and consensus) of the original transaction is optional: a receiver without a full node can decide to create the payjoin transaction and automatically broadcast the original transaction after a timeout of 2 minutes, and only verifying that it has been propagated in the network.

 However, automated systems (like BTCPay Server) need to verify the transaction to prevent UTXO probing attacks.